Spencerpain/Black-Scholes-Option-Pricer-in-python/README.md

 # Black-Scholes Option Pricing Model

-This project implements the Black-Scholes model to calculate prices and probabilities for European call and put options without dividends.
+This project implements the Black-Scholes model to calculate prices and probabilities for European call and put options (without dividends).
 It also includes functions for calculating implied volatility.

 ## Overview